imankasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

-# BTLO - The planet Prestige Challenge
+# BTLO - The Planet Prestige Challenge

 ## Overview
 - This write-up is about documenting the email that I investigated, and I found some suspicious information.
 I found out that there are some encoded texts with base64, and this email has a file pretending to be a PDF file.
 I used CyberShef to decode the text file and found out that it's a zip file, it has three files, which I don't know the filextensions.
 The following steps show how I did my investigation.